-With regard to the activities of the Nomination and Remuneration Committee during 2023, following the appropriate studies and assessments, the Committee has drawn up the proposals and issued the corresponding favourable reports to the Board of Directors in respect of the following: (i) appointment and re-election of directors and their assignment to the different Committees of the Board; (ii) appointment of Chair of the Nomination and Remuneration Committee to replace the previous chair; (iii) analysis of the composition of the Board with regard to the afore-mentioned appointments and re-elections; (iv) review of the Group policies falling within its remit; (v) review of the Directors' Remuneration Policy 2022-2024; (vi) remuneration systems and remuneration of directors, including the Executive Chairman, and of the key executives of the Company and its Group; (vii) Corporate Governance Report and Directors', Chairman and Committees for 2022; (vii) Share-Based Remuneration Plan for Group employees for 2023; and (ix) self-assessment procedure for the Board of Directors, Chairman and Committees for 2022.
+With regard to the activities of the Nomination and Remuneration Committee during 2024, following the appropriate studies and assessments, the Committee has drawn up the proposals and issued the corresponding favourable reports to the Board of Directors in respect of the following: (i) appointment of directors by cooptation and their assignment to the different Committees of the Board, and ratification of an appointment by cooptation at the Annual General Meeting held on 5 June 2024; (ii) analysis of the composition of the Board following the afore-mentioned appointments by cooptation and ratification of Directors; (iii) review of the Group policies falling within its remit; (iv) proposal to the Board and specific report on the Directors' Remuneration Policy 2025-2027; (v) remuneration systems and remuneration of directors, including the Executive Chairman, and of the key executives of the Company and its Group; (vi) Corporate Governance Report and Directors' Remuneration Report for 2023; (vii) Share-Based Remuneration Plan for Group employees for 2023; and (viii) self-assessment procedure for the Board of Directors, Chairman and Committees for 2023.

-The Committee also approved during 2023 its 2022 activity report, made available for shareholders for the Annual General Meeting of 6 June 2023.
+The Committee also approved during 2024 its 2023 activity report, made available for shareholders for the Annual General Meeting of 5 June 2024.

-The Company will issue a detailed report of all the activities performed by the Nomination and Remuneration Committee during 2023, which will be made available to all shareholders for the forthcoming Annual General Meeting 2024.
+The Company will issue a detailed report of all the activities performed by the Nomination and Remuneration Committee during 2024, which will be made available to all shareholders for the forthcoming Annual General Meeting 2025.

 Executive Committee

 Name Position Category

 DEMETRIO CARCELLER ARCE MEMBER Proprietary

 ANTONIO HERNÁNDEZ CALLEJAS CHAIR Executive

 MARC THOMAS MURTRA MILLAR MEMBER Independent

 JAVIER FERNÁNDEZ ALONSO MEMBER Proprietary

-•

-% executive directors 25.00 % proprietary directors 50.00
+% executive directors 25.00

+% proprietary directors 50.00

-% independent directors 25.00 % other non-executive directors 0.00
+% independent directors 25.00

+% other non-executive directors 0.00